District Clerk

 PLEASE read your Jury summons thoroughly.
 If you have any questions, please call 512-581-7151 for a regular (white) Jury summons and 512-581-7158 for a Grand Jury (blue) summons.
 Leave your name, phone number, juror number on your summons and the date of your service and we will return your call.

-PLEASE fill out the jury questionnaire and bring it to Jury selection.
+PLEASE fill out the jury questionnaire online and bring it to Jury selection.
 Every precaution will be taken to ensure everyone's health and safety.

 Thank you for your service.